apache/rya/extras/rya.manual/src/site/markdown/indexing.md

 ```
 This key is not supported in the installer but can be used if the client specifies it per session.

-#### Usage
+#### Temporal Index Usage
 Instants in the statement's object are xsd:date or xsd:datetime using any of the standard ways of formatting and some that are not so standard.
 (See  OpenRdf's Literal.calendarValue() and org.joda.time.DateTime.parse())  The type is ignored as long as it is a RDF literal.
-For example instances:
+For example temporal instant literals:
-// Note that these are the same datetime instant but from different time
-// zones.
-// This is an arbitrary zone, BRST=Brazil, better if not local.

     2014-12-31T23:59:59-02:00
     2015-01-01T01:59:59Z
     2014-12-31T20:59:59-05:00
+    2014-12-31

+Note that the first three are the same date-time instant but from different time zones.
+The index normalizes into time zone zero.

-Intervals are expressed as [beginDatetime,endDatetime] where the two are instance expressions formated as instances.
-For example:
+Intervals are expressed as [beginDatetime,endDatetime] where the two are temporal instant expressions formated as above.
+For example, here is a one second interval, happy new year!:

-    [2016-12-31T20:59:59-05:00,2016-12-31T21:00:00-05:00]
+    [2017-12-31T20:59:59-05:00,2017-12-31T21:00:00-05:00]

 The following relations are supported.
-The first column is the FILTER operation URI, the second a list of applicable temporal literals used as parameters in the `FILTER` expression.
+The first column is the `FILTER` operation URI, the second a list of applicable temporal literals used as parameters in the `FILTER` expression.
 ```
 PREFIX tempo: <tag:rya-rdf.org,2015:temporal#>
 tempo:equals InstantEqualsInstant